SlexAxton/css-colorguard/README.md

 ### `postcss([ colorguard(opts) ])`

-colorguard can be consumed as a PostCSS plugin.
+CSS Colorguard can be consumed as a PostCSS plugin.
 See the [documentation](https://github.com/postcss/postcss#usage) for examples for your environment.

 ### Build Time

-CSS Colorguard can also be used in conjunction with other javascript build systems, such as:
+CSS Colorguard can be used in conjunction with other javascript build systems, such as:

 * [gulp-colorguard](https://github.com/pgilad/gulp-colorguard)
 * [broccoli-colorguard](https://github.com/SlexAxton/broccoli-colorguard)